SuzukoUsami/Platformer/readme.md

  - if player has collected exact amount of coins(or more), arrow shows way to the doors,
  - red fly,
  - random traps,
- - movement animation for characters,
  - secret rooms,

  ### fix:
+- better enemy movement animations,
+- movement animation for snail,
+-